kr239/Macintosh-SE-Reloaded/README.md

 * **AM26LS32's** - Available new, but still worth reclaiming
 * **MC3488A** - NLA - replace with Texas Instruments SN75150
 * **Rockwell 338-6523** - This is identical to the 65C22N VIA, still available new
-* **RTC Chip** - Custom Chip - maybe possible to clone using pin-compatible ATTiny85
+* **RTC Chip** - Custom Chip - this has been reverse engineered, see project here: https://github.com/pgreenland/attinyrtcmodule
 * **ADB Chip** - Apple branded PIC16CR54 - maybe possible to re-produce/clone
 * **GLU Chip** - Apple branded HAL16L8 - this has been reverse engineered for both GAL16V8 and discrete logic!
 * **BBU Chip** - Custom Chip